howardhamilton1/cse15l-lab-reports/LabReport4.md

 Keys pressed: 4, 3, j, 6, l, d, w, i, i, n, d, e, x, 2, < space >, < esc >, :, w, q, !, < enter >

-To edit the code, I typed the command "vim ListExamples.java", which opens vim and allows me to make edits to the file.
+To edit the code, I typed the command ```vim ListExamples.java```, which opens vim and allows me to make edits to the file.
 Once in vim, I typed "43j" in order to move the cursor down 43 times.
 Then, I typed "6l" to move the cursor to the right 6 times.
 This placed the cursor on the "i" of the word "index1".
 The test in ListExamplesTests.java failed because this particular "index1" is meant to be "index2".
 To change this code, I first typed "dw", which deletes the entire word.
 Then, I typed "i", which puts vim in insert mode.
 Insert mode allows you to insert text into the file, so while in insert mode I typed "index2 < space >" to add the word index2 to the code appropriately.
 I then pressed the < esc > key, which brought vim out of insert mode and back into normal mode.
 After that, I typed ":wq! < enter >", which saves the changes I made and then subsequently exits vim.

 ## Step 8: Run the tests, demonstrating that they now succeed